bucs110fall2023/final-project-danny-dimes/README.md

 ## Project Description

 We plan to build a duck hunting game where you can use a gun with limited ammo to hunt ducks and get points.
-Our twist on this will be that the ducks will be rival school mascots and the ammo will be baxters
+Our twist on this will be that the ducks will be rival school mascots

 ***